catalinahd/GettingAndCleaningData/codebook.md

 ## $ timeGravityAccelerometer-mean()-Z             : num  -0.0681 -0.0754 -0.0621 0.332 0.0135 ...
 </code></pre>

-#Dataset structure
-Data2 is the Final Data table with the clean data: str(Data2)
-'data.frame':	180 obs. of  68 variables

 #For additional details on the data set, Run the following script in R: